Michael Harris II Player Props: Braves vs. Phillies

 Michael Harris II At The Plate

-- Harris II has four doubles, two home runs and nine walks while hitting .181.
+- Harris II is batting .177 with four doubles, two home runs and nine walks.

-- He has hit a long ball in two of 29 games played this year, and in 1.9% of his plate appearances.
+- In 30 games played this season, he has hit a homer in two of them.

-- Harris II has driven in a run in six games this year (20.7%), including two games with multiple runs batted in.
+- In six games this season (20.0%), Harris II has picked up an RBI, including two games with multiple runs batted in.

-- He has scored at least once eight times this season (27.6%), including one multi-run game.
+- He has scored at least once eight times this year (26.7%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.